CampusAI/CampusAI.github.io/_papers/Ensemble_Distribution_Distillation/ensemble-distribution-distillation.md

 We can visualize the uncertainty sources in the following plots:

+{% include end-row.html %}

+{% include start-row.html %}

 {% include figure.html url="/_papers/Ensemble_Distribution_Distillation//artificial_results.png" description="Figure 4: Artificial datasets.
 Notice the high data uncertainty around the spiral edges (between classes).
 Furthermore notice the high model uncertainty for points far away from the training sets." zoom="1.5" %}

-**Notice**: Without the $$Aux$$ data the distilled model fails to capture knowledge uncertainty (dark areas).

 To overcome that issue, the researchers sample the $$Aux$$ data-points and label them with the ensemble guesses.
 Then use these predictions (in combination with the previous ones) to re-train the distilled model, overcoming the issue.

+{% include annotation.html %}
+Without the $$Aux$$ data the distilled model fails to capture knowledge uncertainty (dark areas).
+{% include end-row.html %}

+{% include start-row.html %}

 ### Image Data